nomensa/coding-standards/README.md

 ## References

-These coding standards have been inspired by the great work from the following sources:
+These coding standards have been inspired by great work from the following sources:

 - [airbnb css](https://github.com/airbnb/css)
 - [airbnb javascript](https://github.com/airbnb/javascript)